Is Ram Setu a Man-Made Structure and Proof that Ramayana is Real History?

 The geographical features of Ram Setu

-Historical mention of Ram Setu
+Historical accounts of Ram Setu

 To find out the truth and history behind Ram Setu, let’s look at the first historically documented mention of the bridge.
 It was first mentioned in the ancient Indian Sanskrit epic Ramayana, written by Valmiki.
-Because of the ambiguity regarding the date when it was written we proceed to other neutral sources.
+Because of the ambiguity regarding the date when it was written, we proceed to other neutral sources.

 For the rest of the world, Ram Setu finds its first documented mention in Ibn Khordadbeh’s Book of Roads and Kingdoms ( 850 CE), in which it is mentioned as ‘Set Bandhai‘ or Bridge of the Sea.